 Splitting a post or page title on your WordPress site allows you to break the title into new lines without changing formatting or style.

 A long title can look unattractive and can be difficult to read for users.
-By splitting titles, you can make it easier for readers to see the whole title and understand what it’s about.
+By splitting titles, you can make it easier for readers to see the whole title and understand what your blog post is about.

-Additionally, this can also help you highlight important keywords and grab readers’ attention.
+Additionally, this can help you highlight important keywords and grab readers’ attention.

 On the other hand, a subtitle allows you to add two different headings for your WordPress post or page.
 It can act as a secondary title that is typically displayed below the main heading.